 - Ah!
 My Goddess: Hild and Kami-sama were one in the past until they were forcefully separated by the Judgement Gate.
 Kami-sama and his current wife Ansuz are a straighter version.

-- Mirai Nikki: In the end Second World Yukki becomes his world's Deus (God of Space and Time), and then Third World Yuno is given First World Yuno's memories and becomes her own world's Deus so that he doesn't have to spend any more time alone, after he has already spent 10,000 years (without aging a day) alone.
+- Future Diary: In the end Second World Yukki becomes his world's Deus (God of Space and Time), and then Third World Yuno is given First World Yuno's memories and becomes her own world's Deus so that he doesn't have to spend any more time alone in an empty void, after he has already spent 10,000 years (without aging a day) moping over not being able to save First World Yuno.

-- Quite a few DC What Ifs pair Superman and Wonder Woman, giving the impression that the authors consider it Better Than Canon.
+- Quite a few DC What Ifs pair Superman and Wonder Woman.
 For example:

 - At the end of Kingdom Come, not only have Supes and Diana hooked up (Lois Lane's death is a major backstory point), but she's pregnant with a baby reality warper.
 (Or, at least, a baby.
 The Reality Warper thing is mostly in the sequel.)

-- Act Of God has them get together, though you can argue about whether it fits this trope, since they're depowered at the time.
+- JLA: Act of God has them get together, though you can argue about whether it fits this trope, since they're depowered at the time.

 - In a Shout-Out to the above examples, PS238 revolves around the son of expies of Superman and Wonder Woman, with the twist that he has no powers.
 His parents are deep in denial.